tweksteen/burst/doc/index.rst

   Host: www.phrack.org
   Proxy-Connection: keep-alive

-Request objects have numerous attributes: hostname, port, headers, path, query, url, content.
+:class:Request objects have numerous attributes: hostname, port, headers, path, query, url, content.
 You can create a new request based on another with::

   In [7]: new_r = r.edit()